frederic-mahe/BIO9905MERG1_vsearch_swarm_pipeline/pipeline.md

 Frédéric Mahé, April 19th 2023

-A fast and accurate pipeline.
+A fast and accurate metabarcoding pipeline.

 Contrary to traditional pipelines, most filtering steps are done after the clustering/denoising step, when the risk of eliminating real